GhulamMustafa0324/RAG-with-gemma/README.md

 ### Without GPU (Google Colab)

-1. Upload `app.py` to your Google Drive.
+1. Upload `app.py` to your Google Drive and mount your google drive in colab.
 2. Open `colab.ipynb` in Colab and run all cells.
 This uses a provided tunnel to run Streamlit.

 ## Data Ingestion